News & Updates

 Check it out and be sure to browse through some of the other awesome videos selected for Visit California’s site!

-It is my pleasure to announce that I have recently teamed up with a group of developers out of San Francisco to create an amazing resource for independent filmmakers.
+It is my pleasure to announce a new project that will be an amazing resource for independent filmmakers.
 ShareGrid.com is a peer-to-peer sharing platform and exclusive community where owners of film and photography equipment can rent their own gear to other filmmakers safely and with insurance.
 Yes, that’s right.
 Insurance!
-We’ve been hard at work the last few months and we plan to launch our Beta test this Spring!
+I’ve been hard at work the last few months and plan to launch our Beta test this Fall!
 So be sure to sign up and join the community so you’re one of the first to be a part of something great!

 Stay tuned for more info!
 Oh, and a new Demo Reel is in the works!

 Check out the latest and greatest show I DPed, White Collar Brawlers.

 Who doesn’t want to see co-workers beat the crap out of each other?

 Hello digital world.
 I just wrapped a German documentary in San Francisco that was all about “The Share Economy”.
 If you don’t know this term, listen up.
 It’s big and it’s only growing.
 It’s happening around us everyday and more and more start-ups are being born by adopting this simple idea.
 The Share Economy is the idea of peer-to-peer sharing by transactions of goods, talents and services.
 So If I make a mean apple pie there are plenty of websites/companies out there that offer outlets for me to start my own business to start selling my goods to others in a safe, stress-free and fun manner…aka not Craigslist.
 Popular examples of a The Share Economy are Lyft, Zaarly, Airbnb, and the list goes on…

 So we spent a week in San Francisco interviewing some of the brains behind these operations and it made me realize a few things…